zhad3/zrenderer/README.md

 ### CLI
 `./zrenderer -h`
 ```
-A REST server to render sprites from Ragnarok Online
+A tool to render sprites from Ragnarok Online
 -c                --config Specific config file to use instead of the default.
 Default: zrenderer.conf
 -o                --outdir Output directory where all rendered sprites will be saved to.
 Default: output
             --resourcepath Path to the resource directory.
 All resources are tried to be found within this directory.
 Default: